-Students have the option to enroll in NSG 324 at the completion of the junior level nursing courses as a part of the LPN ladder option.
+^{} Students have the option to enroll in NSG 324 at the completion of the junior level nursing courses as a part of the LPN ladder option.

 These hours could be applied as electives.
 See program catalog for more details.

-Part Time students and students readmitted to the program are held to any changes in the curriculum.
-Blessing-Rieman College of Nursing & Health Sciences

-Degree Plan: RN to BSN
+Blessing-Rieman College of Nursing & Health Sciences Degree Plan: RN to BSN